American College of Osteopathic Emergency Physicians (ACOEP)

 Officer: Jacob Anderson, Committee Chair

-The Geriatric Special Interest Group is a newly formed specialty committee at VCOM–Carolinas.
+The Geriatric Special Interest Group is a specialty committee at VCOM–Carolinas.
 Our mission is to provide resources for VCOM students to explore the important field of medicine that specializes in the care of our elderly.
 With the help of our group, students will be better prepared for third year geriatric rotations.

 American College of Osteopathic Neurologists and Psychiatrists (ACONP)